-The Pacific in the 1980s from Singapore and Malaya in the west, to Japan, Hong Kong and Korea to the north, Hawaii and California towards the east, and Australasia to the south, has become the fastest growing community on the planet, representing one-third of the world's population.
-The Far Eastern economic miracle is based on the American English of the high-tech industries, the English of shipping and ship-repairing, the English of the auto industry, and the English of scientific research.
-This English foundation is backed up by the varieties of English spoken in Papua New Guinea, in Hawaii and the South Seas, and above all, in Singapore and Hong Kong.
+The Pacific, from Singapore and Malaysia in the west, to Japan, Hong Kong, and Korea to the north, Hawaii and California towards the east, and Australia to the south, has become the fastest-growing community on the planet, representing one-third of the world's population.
+In the 1980s, the Far Eastern economic miracle was based on the American English of the high-tech industries, the English of shipping and ship-repairing, the English of the auto industry, and the English of scientific research.
+This English foundation was backed up by the varieties of English spoken in Papua New Guinea, in Hawaii and the South Seas, and, above all, in Singapore and Hong Kong.

-Singapore, according to the advertisements, is "the most surprising tropical island on earth".
-To the tourist, the island presents itself as the gateway to the Far East, offering, in a space the size of the Isle of Wight, the quintessence of Chinese, Malay and Tamil culture - exotic temples, fragrant gardens, crowded bazaars and all the spicy riches of the oriental kitchen.
+Singapore, according to the advertisements, is 'the most surprising tropical island on earth'.
+To the tourist, the island presents itself as the gateway to the Far East, offering, in a space the size of the Isle of Wight, the quintessence of Chinese, Malay, and Tamil culture - exotic temples, fragrant gardens, crowded bazaars, and all the spicy riches of the oriental kitchen.
 But the real business of Singapore is the future.
-After Japan, it is the most aggressively self-modernizing nation state in the Pacific, a model for Malaya, Korea, Taiwan and the Philippines.
-The huge international airport has turned a slum-ridden relic of British imperialism into a stop-over city with a high-rise business district, a pan-island expressway, and huge estates of regimented housing blocks.
+After Japan, it is the most aggressively self-modernizing nation state in the Pacific, a model for Malaysia, Korea, Taiwan, and the Philippines.
+The huge international airport has turned a slumridden relic of British imperialism into a stop-over city with a high-rise business district, a pan-island expressway, and huge estates of regimented housing blocks.
 A population of about two and a half million people - Chinese, Malay, Indian - is officially encouraged to speak and write English, from the cradle to the grave.

-The English favoured by the government is, of course, the Standard English of international finance, trade and technology.
-But the English emerging in the multi-racial, multi-cultural society of Singapore is rather different.
+The English favoured by the government is, of course, the Standard English of international finance, trade, and technology.
+But the English emerging in the multiracial, multicultural society of Singapore is rather different.
 In the first place, of course, English is not native to the island.
 The mother tongue of Singaporeans may be any one of several varieties of Chinese, or Malay, or Tamil.
 For them, English is a learned language, profoundly influenced by the grammatical structure of Mandarin, or Cantonese or Malay.
 Outside the home, the peer-pressure of the schools reinforces the non-standard nature of Singaporean English, as in:

-I like hot hot curry - very shink (terrific, beyond description); big bluff, man, he! (he's just a show-off); you can drop here (you can get out here);

-155 Singapore in the 1980s.
-"There is this naive belief that because the language is English, therefore, it is not part of me, so I cannot learn to use it as well as an Englishman.
-This is utterly wrong."
-Lee Kuan Yew my name, you write it with three alphabets (letters) not four; stop shaking legs and do some work (shake legs, a direct translation from Malay, means to be idle).
+I like hot hot curry - very shink (terrific, beyond description); big bluff, man, he! (he's just a show-off); you can drop here (you can get out here); my name, you write it with three alphabets (letters) not four; stop shaking legs and do some work (shake legs, a direct translation from Malay, means to be idle).

 After more than a generation of English-language planning Singaporeans have developed their own kind of English.
 They have also developed a distinctive accent which the outsider might at first mistake for Japlish.
 The most celebrated Singlish characteristic is the use of lah at the end of sentences: He is big-sized, lah.
 Singaporeans naturally have no difficulty in recognizing their fellow countrymen abroad.
-T. T. B. Koh, Singapore's representative to the United Nations, has made this into a statement of Singaporean nationalism:
+T. T. B. Koh, formerly Singapore's representative to the United Nations, has made this into a statement of Singaporean nationalism:

-When one is abroad, in a bus or a train or aeroplane and when one overhears someone speaking, one can immediately say this is someone from Malaysia or Singapore.
+When one is abroad, in a bus or a train or aeroplane and when one overhears someone speaking, one can immediately say this is someone from

+Malaysia or Singapore.
 And I should hope that when I'm speaking abroad my countrymen will have no problem recognizing that I am a Singaporean.